Salzburg Municipal Railway

 It was a special challenge to construct a new bridge across the Salzach River, while keeping two tracks operational for use.
 A complex construction procedure had to be conducted where one single-track and one double-track bridge was built.
 Some of the river pylons had to be fabricated below the existing bridge.

 The loads of the structures are transferred via bored piles (Ø 120 cm) into the sustainable moraine, which declines along the bridge from 10 m to 30 m below the top of the pile.
 Accordingly, the pile lengths vary between 15 m and 35 m.

-The building pit in the river is secured by sheet piles lowered down to the lacustrine clay, which exists between the upper quartenary gravel and the moraine.
+The building pit in the river was secured by sheet piles lowered down to the lacustrine clay, which exists between the upper quartenary gravel and the moraine.

-Further, construction is only possible in wintertime during low water periods.
+Further, construction was only possible in winter time during low water periods.

 Before the construction could be started, it was essential to secure the riverbed extensively against flood damage, especially due to the reduction of the cross section area.